 Unfortunately, government rules are written without the future in mind.
 Technology can change rapidly and things that make patient care better may go against the intent of the twenty year old regulations meant to protect patients.
 The hand of Big Borther doesn't understand that if we are going to take care of patients efficiently, we need to communicate in ways that saves time for all of us.
 And texting is one of those methods.
 Texting rocks and that's no joke.
 We'll, sometimes it is, like this texting conversation I had with a surgeon once.

 Surgeon: Plan amputation for John Smith room 709 on Tuesday, or should I say "Toesday".Happy: I didn't know surgeons could be funny.
 That was hilarious, or should I say "Heelarious".

-Texting is better than the alternative, which is a plan not to communicate, as these communication someecards helps explain.
+Texting is better than the alternative, which is a plan not to communicate, as these original Happy Hospitalist communication ecards help explain.

 This post is for entertainment purposes only and likely contains humor only understood by those in a healthcare profession.
 Read at your own risk.